pautva/co-creation-toolkit/src/content/toolkit/user-research-plan.md

 ## Overview

-> The main aim of prototypes is to **explore many different solutions early on**.
-At the start of the project you you should use low fidelity prototypes - they will allow you to iterate much quicker.
-Later in the project, when requirements are more clear, you can use high fidelity prototypes.

-Figma is the go-to tool for creating prototypes in BGS.
-To learn how to use Figma for prototyping, refer to the [guide below](#creating-your-first-prototype).

-### Choosing research

-What type of methods and approach you need will depend on your research questions.
+> What type of methods and approach you need will depend on your research questions.
 You can use the below diagram to guide your choice of research activities.

+### Choosing research methods

 ![image](/co-creation-toolkit/assets/toolkit/user-research/methods-diagram.png)
 *Source: [Just Enough Research](https://abookapart.com/products/just-enough-research)*